-A Kinnus/Shabbaton is an overnight convention in which USYers (teens grades 9-12) or Kadimaniks (teens grades 6-8) come together from all over New York to spend Shabbat together in a synagogue.
+A Kinnus/Shabbaton is an overnight convention where USYers (9th-12th graders) or Kadimaniks (6th-8th graders) come together to spend Shabbat together in a synagogue or hotel.

 The most amazing part of a Kinnus/Shabbaton is that all of the programs are written, planned, and executed by teen leaders.
 They are the stars of the show and the teen leadership spends hours planning interactive programs for their peers.